by Jayne Dixon Weber

-Through elementary school Ian was based in a regular education classroom, but he was pulled out more for reading and math and whenever he needed a break.
-However, at every IEP meeting we emphasized the importance of Ian being exposed to typical children’s behavior and language (though we know others’ language can also have its own issues).
+Through elementary school, Ian was based in a regular education classroom, but he was pulled more for reading and math and when he needed a break.
+However, at every IEP meeting, we emphasized the importance of Ian being exposed to typical children’s behavior and language (though we know others’ language can also have its own issues).

 I also took opportunities to help other children help Ian.
 He was playing at a neighbor’s house one afternoon when one of the children came over to say Ian was having a hard time.
 I went over there and all I heard from the children was what they didn’t want Ian to do.
 I responded, “Well, tell him what you do want him to do.”
 They looked at each other and said, “Oh, okay.”
-I chuckled and walked away.
+It is not always that easy.